How I gained 5lbs in one week

 It’s easy to think that personal finance or gaining/losing weight is this abstract concept that we “should” do.
 Whenever the S word comes out, this means we’re never going to do it.
 Instead, we’ll just keep feeling guilty and plan on doing it tomorrow.

 Give me a break.
 It’s December 11th today.
 Did you start this year by promising that you’d finally start managing your finances this year?
 If so, I recommend getting your basic personal-finance infrastructure set up by Saturday, December 22.
-Pick one thing: Setting up your bank accounts with no-fee, no-minimum checking/savings accounts, get a high-interest savings account and transfer $100 there, set up your credit cards, or set up your investment accounts.
+Pick one thing: Setting up your bank accounts with no-fee, no-minimum checking/savings accounts, get a high-interest savings account (I like ING Direct, now called Capital One 360) and transfer $100 there, set up your credit cards, or set up your investment accounts.

 Not sure where to start?
 Read this site from the bottom up, check out a few of my favorite personal-finance blogs (The Simple Dollar, Get Rich Slowly, and FreeMoneyFinance), or pick up a book on personal finance (here are 50 books I recommend).